Consensys/react-native-sssa/README.md

   <a href="#usage">Usage</a>
 </p>

-A react-native library for generating cryptographically secure shares of a secret. **Currently only supported and tested on iOS.If you are interested in contributing - [here's an issue to start on](https://github.com/ConsenSys/react-native-sssa/issues/30)**
+A react-native library for generating cryptographically secure shares of a secret. **Currently only supported and tested on iOS.
+If you are interested in contributing to it working for android, [here's an issue to start on](https://github.com/ConsenSys/react-native-sssa/issues/30)**

 ## Installation